Secreez/Secreez/README.md

 Big Data Algorithms: Big data and learning about the algorithms that make it possible to process and analyze vast amounts of information via Python.

-Backend Development: Deepening my knowledge of backend development, with a focus on server-side technologies such as Flask and Django, PostgreSQL..
-I'm also gaining experience with Linux based server administration and learning about tools like Apache and Nginx.
+Backend Development: Deepening my knowledge of backend in the development side, with a focus on server-side technologies such as Flask and Django, PostgreSQL..
+I'm also gaining even more experience with Linux based server administration and learning about tools like Apache and Nginx.

 Advanced GIS-Tools: I'm continuing to learn about Geographic Information Systems (GIS) and exploring advanced tools and techniques for analyzing spatial data...